Ultrafast Electron Temperature Dynamics in Spintronic Terahertz Emitters Studied by Optical-Pump Terahertz-Probe Spectroscopy: Introduction

 For sufficiently strong pump lasers, the limiting factor of the terahertz output power is the optical damage threshold.
 We have recently shown that the optical damage threshold of fiber-tip spintronic terahertz emitters can be classified into two regimes corresponding to two different destruction mechanisms~\cite{paries_optical_2024}.

 When an optical laser pulse hits the STE, it raises both the electron temperature in the metal layers and the lattice temperature.
 Within a few tens of picoseconds, the electron and phonon systems equilibrate to a new steady-state temperature, which is higher than the initial equilibrium temperature before the pulse.
 This steady-state temperature relaxes much more slowly -- on the order of microseconds to milliseconds -- due to thermalization with the environment trough coupling to the substrate~\cite{agarwal_ultrafast_2021}.
 As a result, when the time between successive laser pulses is short (e.g., at repetition rates above {\SI{4}{MHz}}), heat can accumulate in the system.
 This can lead to a progressive increase in the STE’s steady-state temperature over time.
 This gradual increase in steady-state temperature drives atomic interlayer diffusion, which is the dominant degradation mechanism of the STE at high repetition rates~\cite{paries_optical_2024}.
+Other studies already targeted this heat driven destruction and introduced new methods for an improved thermal management of the STE~\cite{vogel_average_2022,vaitsi_rotating_2024,gandubert_spatial_2024}.
+Vogel \textit{et al.} employed a water cooled mount for the STE, improving the heat dissipation from the optical pump spot\cite{vogel_average_2022}.
+In a different approach, Vaitsi \textit{et al.} used a rotating STE mount, allowing to distribute the optical pump power over a larger area and thereby increasing the damage threshold\cite{vaitsi_rotating_2024}.
+In another study, Gandubert \textit{et~al.} showed, how optimizing the spatial distribution and temporal spreading of the optical pump pulses can enhance the STEs overall efficiency before reaching a destruction threshold.\cite{gandubert_spatial_2024}

 To optimize thermal management in such cases, it is essential to understand the dynamics of both the electron and phonon systems in the STE.
 This includes, most importantly, the evolution of the electron temperature in the first few picoseconds following excitation, the electron–phonon coupling over the subsequent tens of picoseconds, and the longer-timescale heat transport from the pump spot to the surrounding area -- both laterally within the STE layer and vertically into the underlying substrate.
-These thermal processes are investigated in the following using an optical-pump terahertz-probe setup.
+Previous studies measured the electron temperature using techniques like photoemission spectroscopy~\cite{fann_direct_1992}, electron diffraction~\cite{volkov_investigation_1976}, Anti-Stokes photoluminescence spectroscopy~\cite{jollans_effective_2020}, or optical pump-probe spectroscopy~\cite{hayashi_determination_2022, hohlfeld2000electron, agarwal_ultrafast_2021}.